Sir George Grey, 1st Baronet: Death and funeral

 He was buried at the Royal Garrison Church, Portsmouth, where a memorial plaque is displayed in the chancel.

 Baronetcy

-Sir George Grey was created 1st Baronet Grey of Fallodon on 29 July 1814, following the visit of the Allied Sovereigns to Portsmouth, and was appointed a Knight Commander of the Order of the Bath (KCB), by King George IV, following a further Royal visit to the Portsmouth Dockyard.
+Sir George Grey was created 1st Baronet Grey of Fallodon on 29 July 1814, following the visit of the Allied Sovereigns to Portsmouth, and was appointed a Knight Commander of the Order of the Bath (KCB) by King George IV.

 Family

-On 18 Jun 1795, George Grey married Mary Whitbread (1770–9 May 1858) of Bedwell Park in Hertfordshire, daughter of brewer Samuel Whitbread (1720–1796) and Lady Mary Cornwallis (1736–1770), and sister of Charles Cornwallis, 1st Marquess Cornwallis.
-Mary's brother, Samuel Whitbread (1764–1815), an English politician, was married to Elizabeth Grey, eldest daughter of Charles Grey, 1st Earl Grey and George Grey's sister.
+On 18 Jun 1795, George Grey married Mary Whitbread of Bedwell Park in Hertfordshire, daughter of brewer Samuel Whitbread and Lady Mary Cornwallis, and sister of Charles Cornwallis, 1st Marquess Cornwallis.
+Mary's brother, Samuel Whitbread, an English politician, was married to Elizabeth Grey, eldest daughter of Charles Grey, 1st Earl Grey and George Grey's sister.

 George Grey and Mary Whitbread had the following children: